hexuscraft/hexuscraft-java/SECURITY.md

 When reporting vulnerabilities, please include as much information as possible so the issue can be quickly rectified

-Vulnerabilities can be reported to a developer in our discord server - https://discord.gg/yusJMxrg3e
+Vulnerabilities can be reported via the 'Report a vulnerability' option, or to a developer in our discord server - https://discord.gg/yusJMxrg3e

-Look for a user with the "Admin" or "Developer" role and they will be able to assist you from there
+If reporting via our discord server, please look for a user with the "Admin" or "Developer" role and they will be able to assist you from there

 ## A big thank you